Resources

 We’ve heard that understanding how to apply Indigenous methods of inquiry to research can be challenging, so we’ve developed a dedicated resource to address this.
 This website offers 4 modules that progressively enhance your competency in engaging with Indigenous research and grasping the practical implementation of various principles through Indigenous methods.

-Whether you’re an Indigenous or non-Indigenous student, feel free to explore and find valuable research examples that may inspire your own future endeavors.
+Whether you’re an Indigenous or non-Indigenous student, feel free to explore and find valuable research examples that may inspire your own future endeavours.

 Find a Subject Librarian